Connecting Oracle to PostgreSQL

 "my_postgresql_user" IDENTIFIED by "my_postgresql_password" USING 'postgresql';

-SELECT * from employees@postgresqllink
+SELECT * FROM employees@postgresqllink

 Notes